LovelaceSquare/lovelacesquare/Codes/EMSC/README.txt

 # EMSC

 Extended Multiplicative Scatter Correction.
-Removes additive and multiplicative effects by aligning each spectrum to a reference and optional polynomial baseline.
+The procedure fits each spectrum to a common reference while optionally modeling low‑order polynomial trends.
+By separating multiplicative scaling from additive effects, EMSC is able to reduce scattering variability in Raman and NIR data.
+The reference can be computed as the mean/median spectrum or supplied explicitly, and the polynomial order controls how much baseline curvature is removed.

 ## Inputs
 - `data` (matrix): spectral data with one spectrum per row.